Last update: 12.05.2018

 Our tests for the VPNhub review have found that users can expect decent, but not stellar speeds, whether they are using VPNhub for torrenting or streaming videos.
 However, the slick user interface partially compensates for slightly slower speeds – at least in our experience.

 One other thing to note regarding performance is that VPNhub has been honest about its unavailability in some parts of the world.
-So if you live in China, Saudi Arabia, Qatar, the UAE or Egypt, there’s little chance of using VPNhub for Netflix or adult browsing.
+So if you live in China, Burma, Saudi Arabia, Sudan, Syria, Qatar, the UAE or Egypt, there’s little chance of using VPNhub for Netflix or adult browsing.
 And because they are based in the United States, access is restricted to users in places like North Korea, Cuba and Iran as well.

 How to download it

 Finding a VPNhub download should be simple.
 Just head to the VPNhub home page and choose smartphone downloads from Google Play, the Apple App Store, or VPNhub Mac or Windows downloads.